-- See www.arm.com/cmsis for embedded software development resources including the Cortex Microcontroller Software Interface Standard (CMSIS). - See ARM mbedTM platform, https://mbed.org/ for information on the mbed tools including mbed OS and online tools.
+[•] See www.arm.com/cmsis for embedded software development resources including the Cortex Microcontroller Software Interface Standard (CMSIS).

 Feedback

 Feedback on this product

 If you have any comments or suggestions about this product, contact your supplier and give:

 - The product name.

 - The product revision or version.

 - An explanation with as much information as you can provide.
 Include symptoms and diagnostic procedures if appropriate.